keymapperorg/KeyMapper/README.md

-# KeyMapper

-Key Mapper is a free and open source Android app that maps a single or multiple key events to a custom action.
+Key Mapper is a free and open source Android app that can map a single or multiple key events to a custom action.
+The aim of this project is to allow anyone to make any button they use with their Android device do whatever they want.

 [XDA Developers thread](https://forum.xda-developers.com/android/apps-games/app-keyboard-button-mapper-t3914005)